How to Truncate a String in Python (5 Easy Ways)

 amazing website

-Trim a String Using textwrap Module
+2. Truncate a String Using textwrap.shorten()

 shorten() real-world example truncate string